-Create climate change in your own garden!
-Want to make the summer cooler, and warm up the fall and winter?
-It takes just a few hours to get started.
+Create the climate your plants want in your garden.
+Want to make it warmer in the fall and winter?
+Cooler in the summer?
+It takes just a few hours to get started for year-round growing.

 Keeping the fabric on the frame